-16A.1.4.1 A solid waste exhibits the characteristic of toxicity if, using the Toxicity Characteristic Leaching Procedure, the extract from a representative sample of the waste contains any of the contaminants listed for the toxicity characteristic in Table 16.1, in accordance with Section 261.24 of Title 40, CFR at the concentration equal to or greater than the respective value given in that table.
+16A.1.4.1 A solid waste exhibits the characteristic of toxicity if, using the Toxicity Characteristic Leaching Procedure, the extract from a representative sample of the waste contains any of the contaminants listed for the toxicity characteristic in Table 16.1, in accordance with Title 40 CFR §261.24, Toxicity characteristic, at the concentration equal to or greater than the respective value given in that table.
 Where the waste contains less than 0.5 percent filterable solids, the waste itself is considered to be the extract for the purpose of this chapter.

-16A.1.4.2 A solid waste that exhibits the characteristic of toxicity has the HW No. specified in Table 16.1 or 16.2, which corresponds to the toxic contaminant causing it to be hazardous.
+16A.1.4.2 A solid waste that exhibits the characteristic of toxicity has the USEPA HW No. specified in Table 16.1 or 16.2, which corresponds to the toxic contaminant causing it to be hazardous.

-16A.2 LISTS OF HAZARDOUS WASTES
+16A.2 LISTED HAZARDOUS WASTE